ketilmo/balena-ogn/README.md

 That's it!
 After the services have restarted, your shiny new OGN station should appear on the map.

 # Part 4 – Combining OGN and ADS-B feeding
-One of the great things about balena is that it's easy to run several different services on one box, with proper isolation.
-Instructions on how you can combine balena-ogn and balena-ads-b is coming soon.
+One of the great things about balena is that it's easy to run several different services on one box with proper isolation.
+Instructions on how you can combine balena-ogn and balena-ads-b are coming soon.
 [Subscribe to our newsletter](https://buttondown.email/balena-ads-b/) to be notified when the instructions are ready, or [reach out to the repo's maintainer](https://ketil.mo.land/contact) if you just can't wait – and are ready for some manual work.

 # Part 5 – Advanced configuration

 ## SDR PPM calibration
-SDR PPM calibration is only required for non-TCXO SDRs, and is currently a manual process in **balena-ogn.** It's highly recommended to use a TCXO SDR, as explained in [Part 1 – Build the receiver](#part-1--build-the-receiver).
-If you need to adjust the PPM, you can do so manually by creating a [configuration variable](#adding-configuration-variables) for the service _ogn_ with the name `OGN_FREQCORR` and a value corresponding to the desired frequence correction, e.g. `40`.
+SDR PPM calibration is only required for non-TCXO SDRs and is currently a manual process in **balena-ogn.** Using a TCXO SDR is highly recommended, as explained in [Part 1 – Build the receiver](#part-1--build-the-receiver).
+If you need to adjust the PPM, you can do so manually by creating a [configuration variable](#adding-configuration-variables) for the service _ogn_ with the name `OGN_FREQCORR` and a value corresponding to the desired frequency correction, e.g. `40`.

 ## Feeding to OpenSky Network
-In addition to feeding flight data to OGN, you can send the same data to the research projet OpenSky Network.
-The more parties that can make use of your data, the better, right?
+In addition to feeding flight data to OGN, you can send the same data to the research project OpenSky Network.
+The more parties that can use your data, the better, right?

 1. Enable OpenSky Network feeding by creating a [configuration variable](#adding-configuration-variables) for the service _ogn_ with the name `OGN_OPENSKY_ENABLED` and the value `true`.

 ## Changing WiFi network
 If your device comes up without an active connection to the Internet, the `wifi-connect` container will create a network with a captive portal to connect to a local WiFi network.
 This lets you switch networks after the initial setup without reinstalling the SD card.
-The SSID for the created hotspot is `balenaWiFi`, and the password is`balenaWiFi`.
+The SSID for the created hotspot is `balenaWiFi`, and the password is `balenaWiFi`.
 When connected, visit `http://192.168.42.1:8181/` in your web browser to set up the connection.

 ## Disabling specific services
 You can disable the balena-ogn services by creating a *Device Variable* named `DISABLED_SERVICES` with the services you want to disable as comma-separated values.
-For example, if you want to disable the ogn service, you set the `DISABLED_SERVICES` variable to `ogn`.
+For example, if you want to disable the ogn service, set the `DISABLED_SERVICES` variable to `ogn`.

-# Part 5 – Updating to the latest version
+# Part 6 – Updating to the latest version
 Updating to the latest version is trivial.
 If you installed balena-ads-b using the blue Deploy with balena-button, you can click it again and overwrite your current application.
 All settings will be preserved.
 For convenience, the button is right here:

 [![Deploy with button](https://www.balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/ketilmo/balena-ogn&defaultDeviceType=raspberrypi4-64)